 With the mask fitted, hold it to your face with the hose attached.
 To begin, activate your machine by pressing the start button, if it has the ramp feature enabled.
 Then, use the straps to complete the process.
 Finally, give it a whirl while you sleep.

-Read more : Sensory Processing Disorder And Sleep: A Few Tips to Remember
+Read more : How Much Sleep Is Best For My Heart?
+A Few Tips to Remember

 Anxiety associated with CPAP use may be alleviated by relaxation techniques like as progressive muscle relaxation.